 Write for your people by using their words … which will mean dying to yourself a little bit.

 Where can you get words from your clients or customers?
-I teach this in-depth inside Copywriting for Creatives™, but here are 4 ways to get started:
+I teach this in-depth inside Copywriting for Creatives™, but here are 4 ways to get started building your copywriting swipe file:

 - Dig into Facebook threads